clD11/go-katas/README.md

-# Go Challanges
+# Programming Challanges

-Programming challenges taken from various sources such as HackerRank, tech meetups and programmingpraxis.com
+Challenges taken from various sources such as HackerRank, tech meetups and programmingpraxis.com implemented in Go